 With rising property values and limited housing supply, many landlords opt to increase rent prices at the end of each lease term.
 While it is legal for landlords to raise the rent, they’re often restricted by federal and state laws as to how often they can increase prices for tenants.

-That said, as a renter, it’s essential to know the ins and outs of how often can a landlord raise rent if you’re expecting a rent increase—and what you can do about it.
+That said, as a renter, it’s essential to know the ins and outs of what is a normal rent increase and how often can a landlord raise rent if you’re expecting a rent increase—and what you can do about it.

 Are There Limits to How Often Landlords Can Raise Rent?